fpereiro/proof/notes.md

    - c1 is for internal use of c only.

 c:
-   1) go to the leftmost of the tape
+   1) go to the leftmost of the tape.
-   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, move one to the left and noting the character X on that square 3-1-1) go to the leftmost of the tape
+   2) go right until finding either 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, move one to the left and noting the character X on that square,
+      3-1-1) go to the leftmost of the tape.
-      3-1-2) go right until finding two blanks in a row 3-1-3) when it finds two blanks in a row, advance one more position and start going right in twos.
+      3-1-2) go right until finding two consecutive blanks.
+      3-1-3) when it finds two consecutive blanks, advance one more position and start going right in twos.
       3-1-4) when finding a blank (which could be immediately), print X and -> 1arg.
-   3-2) if it finds two blanks in a row, advance one more position and -> 2arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

 ## ce (copy and erase)